 - Quaternary consumers (Ter. carnivores T4)

-Pyramid of trophic levels
+Pyramid of Trophic Levels

 - Is a graphical representation.

-- All the pyramids start with producers.
+- Start with producers.

 a) Pyramid of numbers: gives the number of organisms present at each trophic level.

 It can be upright or inverted.

 b) Pyramid of biomass: gives the biomass of each trophic level and could be upright or inverted.